 The sales prices of parcels of vacant land and "teardown" parcels are recorded by city and county assessors.
 These transactions form the basis for property tax liabilities in most jurisdictions.
 For obvious reasons, these transactions are ignored by the firms which produce indices of housing prices and which market statistical analyses of local or metropolitan-wide housing prices (e.g., the S&P Case Shiller products).
-However, this urban land price information is recorded on a regular basis by time and place by the CoStar Group.3 In this paper, we use this data source in an extensive analysis of land price determination in the San Francisco Bay Area in California.
+However, this urban land price information is recorded on a regular basis by the CoStar Group.
+In this paper, we use this data source in an extensive analysis of land price determination in the San Francisco Bay Area in California.

 The San Francisco Bay Area has historically had the highest housing prices in the US, and the rate of increase in housing prices has been among the highest experienced by any large US metropolitan area, at least until the recent collapse in the US housing market.
-Within the Bay Area, there is substantial variation in the economic and geographical conditions affecting land parcels, not only proximity to jobs and economic conditions, but also wide variations in topography - in elevation and proximity to water, open space, and natural amenities, as well as earthquake risk.
-As with most metropolitan areas in the US, the region is segregated by race and income, and land parcels may be exposed to different levels of public services.
-The availability of detailed data on the transactions prices of vacant land and "teardown" properties, geocoded to locations, supports a detailed examination of the relationship between the physical and economic geography of the region and land values.
+Within the Bay Area, there is substantial variation in the economic and geographical conditions affecting land parcels, not only proximity to jobs and economic conditions, but also wide variations in topography - in elevation and proximity to water,

-3 Data from CoStar on the hedonic and financial characteristics of commercial office buildings have formed the basis for several recent microeconomic analyses of US property markets (e.g., Eichholtz, et al, 2010, (continued at bottom of next page)
+&lt;sup>4 Data from CoStar on the hedonic and financial characteristics of commercial office buildings have formed the basis for several recent microeconomic analyses of US property markets (e.g., Eichholtz, et al, 2010, Fuerst and McAllister, 2011); a subset of the CoStar data was exploited by Haughwout, et al (2008) in their analysis of land prices in New York.
+After this paper was completed, we became aware of two recent working papers which rely upon aggregates of CoStar land data: Albouy and Ehrlich (2011); and Nichols, Oliner and Mulhall (2010).